kermitt2/entity-fishing/Readme.md

 # Current version

 *entity-fishing* is a **work-in-progress** side project!
-Latest release version is `0.0.5`.
+Latest release version is `0.0.6`.

-This version supports English, French, German, Italian, Spanish, Arabic, Mandarin, Russian, Japanese, Portuguese and Farsi with an in-house Named Entity Recognizer available for English and French.
+This version supports 15 languages: English, French, German, Italian, Spanish, Arabic, Mandarin, Russian, Japanese, Portuguese, Farsi, Ukrainian, Swedish, Bengali and Hindi with an in-house Named Entity Recognizer available for English and French.
 For this version, the available knowledge base includes around 96 million entities from Wikidata - but you can create your own fresh knowledge base with the [GRISP](https://github.com/kermitt2/grisp) utility.

-**Runtime**: version `0.0.5` 2022, on a local machine (Intel Haswel i7-4790K CPU 4.00GHz - 8 cores - 16GB - SSD, 2015) for **English** (other languages are up to 50% faster - these runtimes do not include a 15s-30s initial server launch/start-up and are obtained with an empty cache and without LMDB pages pre-loaded in RAM memory).
+**Runtime**: version `0.0.6` 2022, on a local machine (Intel Haswel i7-4790K CPU 4.00GHz - 8 cores - 16GB - SSD, 2015) for **English** (other languages are up to 50% faster - these runtimes do not include a 15s-30s initial server launch/start-up and are obtained with an empty cache and without LMDB pages pre-loaded in RAM memory).

 * 800 pubmed abstracts (172 787 tokens) processed in 129s with 1 client (1339 tokens/s)